bakalov85/myx-homework-task/Readme.md

     ```

 ## Notes
 I work with MIME types, because they are more reliable than file extensions.
+My project supports JPEG and PNG files.